Thinkmill/emery/docs/pages/docs/assertions.md

 Asserts that a condition is `true`, ensuring that whatever condition is being checked must be true for the remainder of the containing scope.

+{% callout %}
+The narrow type of `boolean` is an intentional design decision.
+{% /callout %}

 ```ts
 function assert(condition: boolean, message?: string): asserts condition;
 ```

+Other assertion functions may accept ["truthy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and ["falsy"](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) conditions, while `assert` only accepts conditions that resolve to `boolean`.

+The goal is to promote consideration from consumers when dealing with potentially ambiguous values like `0` or `''`, which can introduce subtle bugs.

+#### Messages

 The `assert` function has a default message: